Chinese

 ASIAN-212 Second Year Chinese I

-Asian 212 is the first semester of the second-year Chinese course.
-This is an intensive course to consolidate and expand students' competencies in the four fundamental areas of language learning--speaking, listening, reading, and writing.
+ASIAN-212 is the first semester of the second-year Chinese course.
+This course will consolidate and expand students' competencies in the four fundamental areas of language learning--speaking, listening, reading, and writing.
 Students will improve their oral fluency, study more complex grammatical structures, and enlarge their vocabulary.
 Emphasis on facilitating daily-life interactions will be supplemented and expanded by increasing discussion of broader issues in society.
 Students will develop a deeper and broader understanding of relevant aspects of Chinese culture.
 This course is conducted mostly in Chinese.
-Learning is supplemented by online learning resources, out-of-class language partner sessions, Language Resource Center Question and Answer sessions and the Chinese Language Table.
+Learning is supplemented by online learning resources, out-of-class language partner sessions, Language and Culture Commons Question and Answer sessions and the Chinese Language Table.

 Applies to requirement(s): Humanities; Language